Forestry / Firewise

 A Firewise lot evaluation is an educational opportunity for the lot owner; who will be left with a copy of the lot evaluation, recommendations for mitigation, and any tree removal permit if necessary.

 Although we advise removing any combustible material, pine needles included, within five feet of foundations and beneath decks, we try to discourage removing needles elsewhere.
 It does nothing to reduce the fire hazard, and too many people think that raking the needles is a substitute for defensible space.
 The Colorado State Forestry Department recommends leaving some needles, especially in times of drought, as they help keep what little moisture there is in place.
 Also please keep in mind that if you rake the pine needles into piles and leave them there, this is considered slash and is a covenant violation.
-If you have further questions, please contact Matthew at 719-488-2693 extension 4.
+If you have further questions, please contact the Forestry Administrator at (719) 488-2693 extension 4.

 Thinning for Tree Health